iamlorddop/sorting-methods/README.md

 ## What is «Sorting methods» repository

 This repository was created to study sorting methods, their complexity in big O notation.
-I write the analysis of algorithms in JavaScript.

 Task: to parse one sorting method every day.